 A US passport acts as both identity verification and US workforce eligibility, so it serves both purposes in one document.
 When a new hire presents a valid (not expired) US passport as their I-9 documentation, that’s all you need.
 No other documentation is required.

-Employees who do not have a valid US passport must provide two forms of work authorization: one from the column on the left and one from the column on the right.
-A driver’s license and Social Security card are the most common.
-Additionally, a government-issued document or school, military, or tribal ID will often suffice along with a birth certificate or Social Security card.
+Employees who do not have a valid US passport must provide a different document from List A of USCIS’s list of acceptable documents.
+Alternatively, they can provide two identifications to verify their identity and US work authorization: one from List B and one from List C. A driver’s license and Social Security card are the most common.
+Additionally, a government-issued document or school, military, or tribal ID will often suffice, along with a birth certificate or Social Security card.

 Non-US citizens may need to provide an employment authorization or resident ID card as they are not likely to have a valid Social Security card or a US birth certificate.